 Helen Medbury continued to live at 427 Marlborough and operate a lodging house for nurses until about 1953.
 Eugene Everett continued to maintain his office there until about the same time.

-In May of 1986, 425 and 427 Marlborough were purchased from Alfred Greenwood by Edgard Puente, Gary L. Schechtman, and Sidney Kreitzer.
+On May 14, 1986, 425 and 427 Marlborough were purchased from Alfred Greenwood by Edgard Puente, Gary L. Schechtman, and Sidney Kreitzer.

-In June of 1986, they applied for (and subsequently received) permission to convert 425 Marlborough and 427 Marlborough intro five apartments each,
+In June of 1986, they applied for (and subsequently received) permission to convert 425 Marlborough and 427 Marlborough into five apartments each,

-In June of 1987, they converted both buildings into condominium units, five in each building, the 425-427 Marlborough Street Condominium.
+On June 27, 1987, they converted both buildings into condominium units, five in each building, the 425-427 Marlborough Street Condominium.